4ug-aug/mlops-comp-vision/reports/README.md

 >
 > Answer:

-For our project we tried to implement DVC and store our data in a google cloud bucket.
+For our project we tried to implement DVC and then store our data in a google cloud bucket.
 However, we ran into many issues and ended up not being able to resolve them, thus we choose to not implement DVC.
 DVC is not that crucial for this project as we are only working with at single version of the dataset.
 DVC (if it worked) could have saved us some time transfering the dataset between the group.
 In addition DVC could have be useful if we chose to augment the images with some noise and thereby create a new dataset.
 DVC would allow us to easily store this new dataset as a version 2, which would safe us from doing the augmentation at runtime.
 With DVC we would also be able to easily swap between the dataset versions.

 ### Question 11